 The case tests whether such levies are unfair to retailers and customers and could be a road-map for national regulators to pursue their own complaints.
 Visa Europe Ltd., operator of the EU’s largest payment-card network, was sent an antitrust complaint over its cross-border credit-card payment fees, EU regulators said July 31.

 Visa Europe has reduced similar fees for debit cards to settle a 2009 EU complaint.
-The company split from Visa Inc. (V) before the U.S. card company’s initial public offering in early 2008.
+The company split from Visa Inc. (V:US) before the U.S. card company’s initial public offering in early 2008.

 While MasterCard agreed to fee changes in 2009 in a settlement with the Brussels-based EU regulator to avoid a daily penalty of as much as 3.5 percent of sales, it asked the court to quash the EU antitrust agency’s findings.
 The fee cuts will save consumers 200 million euros ($247 million) a year, the commission said at the time.

 Five U.K. retailers, including Wal-Mart Stores Inc.’s Asda, have filed separate lawsuits in London against MasterCard, according to court documents dated May 23.

 The commission declined to comment on the appeal.